MichaelLeo-code/Personal-Growth/README.md

 [ ] Is daily switch - or maybe daily tasks could be on headlines instead [ ] Lock icon os subsequent tasklists
 [ ] Fix how modals look.
 Fix the naming behavior.
+[ ] Add arrows to show parent/children relationship
+[ ] Fix delete, so that children are also deleted

 BUGS:
 [ ] Theme